 - Mike: Just got home from work.
 You?

-2. WSP meaning in Social Media (DMs, Stories, Comments)
+2. Social Media (DMs, Stories, Comments)

 Sometimes added as a comment or direct message to reconnect.